Criviere/os/Chapter2.md

 Purpose of system calls are given as follows:

 *  **Basic Purpose:** Calls provide basic functionality to users to operate the operating system.

+* **Process Control:** Systems call loads, execute and create processes and terminate when the user's task is finished with the process.